Shengle-Dai/Seat-Assigner/README.md

 # Seat-Assigner
-For a class to randomly assign seat
+For a class to randomly assign seat to students